lis-epfl/multi_agent_pkgs/README.md

 These are the potential parametric improvements:
 * Tuning the parameters for speed modulation to go faster in free environments.

+These are the potential future features under development:
+* Dealing with dynamic obstacles.
+* Dealing with deadlocks when passing through narrow gaps from opposite directions.

 ## References
 <a id="1">[1]</a>